fkie-cad/cwe_checker/README.md

 - view results annotated in IDA Pro
 - *cwe_checker* can be integrated as a plugin into [FACT](https://github.com/fkie-cad/FACT_core)
 ## How to install cwe_checker? ##
+There are three ways to install cwe_checker.
+The recommended way is to get cwe_checker from the Ocaml package manager Opam.
+You can install cwe_checker via the package [fkie-cad-cwe-checker](https://opam.ocaml.org/packages/fkie-cad-cwe-checker/) (`opam install fkie-cad-cwe-checker`).

-There are two ways to install cwe_checker.
-The recommended way is to utilize the installation script `install.sh`, which is just a wrapper around Docker.
+The second way is to utilize the installation script `install.sh`, which is just a wrapper around Docker.
 Make sure to have the latest version of Docker.

 The second way is to build it using the provided `Makefile`.
 In this case you must ensure that all dependencies are fulfilled:
 - Ocaml 4.05.0